open-telemetry/oteps/text/0006-sampling.md

 The RFC proposes that we keep the current [span creation logic][span-creation] as it is and we will address the delayed sampling in a different RFC when that becomes a high priority.

+The SDK must call the `Sampler` every time a `Span` is created during the start span operation.

 **Alternatives considerations:**
  * We considered, to offer a delayed span construction mechanism: